ivanpetkovic/tamagochi/Readme.md

 | [`Food`](packages/Food)      | Snip-20 contract, used to create the token     |
 | [`Pet`](contracts/Pet)       | Tamagotchi like interface through the contract |

+# Idea

+## Buying Food tokens

+1. User sends SCRT to Market contract (Handle::BuyFood)
+2. Market contract will add given SCRT to the overall balance, and deduct them from the user's balance.
+3. Market's response contains a message to Food contract to mint ceratain amount of tokens to the user's address

+## Feeding a pet

+1. Users sends Food tokens via Food contract to Pet contract
+2. Pet contract will check the user's balance using the supplied view key.
+Abort if insufficent food for feeding (1 feeding = 100 Food)
+3. Pet contract will try to feed the pet.
+If not possible, abort.
+4. If pet is fed, send message to the Food contract to burn the user's Food tokens.
+If user sent more than 100 tokens, burn them anyways

+# Usage

 ## Building the contracts

 To start building run: